tristepin222/backend/README.md

 ### Building

-We use docker to build images, simply, over visual studio community, build the backend with visual studio community, do not try to run commands like `docker build` or `docker run`.
+We use docker to build images, simply, over visual studio community, build the backend with visual studio community, or run this command  `docker-compose up --build`.

-It will simply not work, even if copying directly the commands that visual studio community runs, the backend will not be accessible.

 ## Directory tree
     VisionTest